losizm/little-security/README.md

 assert(user.test(GroupPermission("staff")))
 ```

-You're not required to make use of these permissions.
-However, they are added as
-convenience for possible use cases such as document sharing.

-For example, if a user owns a document, she should have read/write access to
-that document.
-And, if it's shared, then read-only access could be given to her
-group.
+You may use of these permissions in your application.
+For example, a document
+store could be implemented giving a single user read/write permissions,
+while allowing other users in her group read permission only.

 ```scala
 import little.security._